Yaron Michael Hakim

 Self-Portrait as a Red-Tailed Festive Amazon, 2023, Acrylic on used Dacron sailcloth, 56.5 x 49.5 in

+Yaron Michael Hakim (b.
+1980 Bogotá, Colombia) lives and works in Los Angeles.
 Hakim received an MFA from the University of California (Irvine, CA) in 2013 and a BFA in Painting from the Maryland Institute College of Art in 2002.
 He has had recent solo exhibitions at Sargent’s Daughters (Los Angeles, CA), California State University (Sacramento, CA), Grand Central Art Center (Santa Ana, CA), Herrnando’s Hideaway (Miami, FL), and LAXART (Los Angeles, CA).
-His work has been included in group exhibitions at The Floating Gallery (Los Angeles, CA), California State University (San Francisco, CA), Praz-Delavallade (Los Angeles, CA), Art+Chateau (Ladoix-Serrigny, France), The Pit (Los Angeles, CA), BBQLA (Los Angeles, CA); and The Box (Los Angeles, CA), among others.
-Hakim’s work has been featured in Los Angeles Magazine, Hyperallergic, Georgia Review, and the Miami New Times, among other publications.
-He is represented by Sargent’s Daughters.
+His work has been included in group exhibitions at Tanya Bonakdar (Los Angeles, CA), Praise Shadows (Boston, MA), California State University (San Francisco, CA), The Pit (Los Angeles, CA), among others.
+Hakim’s work has been featured in Los Angeles Magazine, The Wall Street Journal, Hyperallergic, Georgia Review, and the Miami New Times, among other publications.